Leonardo Watch: In Blood Blockade Battlefront

 Leonardo Watch is a young man whose special power, the "All Seeing Eyes" catches the attention of Libra, a special organization that enforces order on Hellsalem's Lot, a region of New York where all sort of supernatural beings coexist with humans.
-Upon entering the Lot, Leonardo tries find Libra but loses his camera which is stolen by a monkey.
+Upon entering the Lot, Leonardo tries to find Libra but loses his camera which is stolen by a monkey.
 Leonardo then hears of a terrorist attack and discovers through the All Seeing Eyes that the monkey carried the bomb.
 Once he deactivates the bomb, Leonardo becomes a member of Libra.
 He pets the monkey, naming it Sonic.
 He starts working with the group to provide for his sister.

 Throughout the series, Leonardo meets multiple citizens and befriends his colleagues from Libra, Leonardo learns Michella is getting married and she wants him to see her future husband.
 Despite being initially glad that her sister is getting married, Leo is taken for a loop when he discovers the groom has a dangerous secret of his own; one directly connected to the All-Seeing Eyes of the Gods.
 With his sister being held hostage, and no backup from Libra, Leonardo has no choice but to follow Dr. Gamimozu's orders.
 Leo uses his intelligence and perseverance to distract Dr. Gamimozu long enough for Libra to save them.
 Upon recovery, Klaus tells the wounded Leonardo that he has become a stronger man ever since he joined Libra and has made him proud.